 Mohammed launched Bristol Somali youth voice in September 2014 an organisation that mentors and promotes young people, offering young people different platforms, like sports activities, workshops, trips and other volunteering opportunities, to showcase their energy, skills, leadership, and creativity.
 In the last 3 years, BSYV has implemented a wide range of activities include sports activities; awareness programs; youth conferences about drugs, radicalisation for young people to explore their talents, skills, creativity, and leadership.

 GURDWARA NIRMAN SEWAK JATHA Bristol Presented by – Cllr.
 Mhairi Threlfall – Bristol City Council

-Since 15 April 1970 the Nirman Sewak Jatha Gurdwara owned the Gurdwara on Summerhill Road have recently completed a large-scale renovation of the building to secure its future and historic features – both as a place of worship and as a community facility which will bring local people together.
+Since 15 April 1970 the Nirman Sewak Jatha Gurdwara owned the Gurdwara on Summerhill Road has recently completed a large-scale renovation of the building to secure its future and historic features – both as a place of worship and as a community facility which will bring local people together.
 As is a tradition of all Sikh Gurdwara, this place of worship provides Langar to all communities that come to the temple.
 They are in the lead in organising events such as Prostrate Cancer Talks, International Women’s Day and a Turban tying day for the many who are interested to know about the Sikh turban and its culture.
-The name Nirman Sewak Jatha was chosen by a group of Sikhs in 1968 meeting together to look at ways of celebrating religious Sikh festivals.
+The name Nirman Sewak Jatha was chosen by a group of Sikhs in 1968 to meet together to look at ways of celebrating religious Sikh festivals.